hikarumeda1030/incr_both_bs_lr/README.md

 ### Customizing Training

 To customize the training process, modify the parameters in the JSON file and rerun the script.
-You can adjust the model architecture, learning rate, batch size, and other parameters to explore different training strategies and observe their effects on model performance.
+You can adjust the model architecture, learning rate, batch size, and other parameters to explore different training schedulers and observe their effects on model performance.

 ### Training on Tiny ImageNet